-Some children are identified as having special educational needs (or SEN).
+Some children are identified as having special educational needs or disabilities (SEND).
 This means that for one reason or another they cannot access the curriculum in the same way as the majority of the children in their class and may need either extra support or different resources to help them.

 - Quality first teaching

 As much as possible, it is our aim for children with SEND to be fully integrated with their peers, and we approach every lesson and opportunity with an intention to make it fully accessible to all.
 Sometimes this means additional staffing or adaptation, and on rare occasions it means designing a different activity which delivers the same objectives by a different method.

 Provision for children with SEND is covered by the SEND Code of Practice 2015.
 At Henleaze Junior School, we offer the same opportunities to all of our pupils and seek to involve them all in setting and achieving aspirational goals, both in the curriculum and in their personal development.

 Henleaze Junior School has a strong history of fully inclusive education for children with a wide range of SEN, including cerebral palsy, ASD, ADHD, visual and hearing impairments, and SEMH.

 The school buildings are fully accessible.
 4 of our classrooms have direct level access from the outside, the first floor classrooms and library are accessed by lift, and the 4 classrooms in “temporary” huts have ramped access.
 Adaptations have been made to suit children with visual impairments, and there are facilities for physiotherapy and storage of mobility equipment.
 There is a fully equipped disabled toilet with shower and hoist.